 Buzzfeed eradicated writing for Google search and focused on writing for humans.
 They were no longer writing for bots with strategically placed keywords.
 Instead, they were writing for shares.
 Launching during social media's earliest years, social entries to the site accounted for over 50% of all Buzzfeed’s web traffic back in 2011.

-Today the company is shifting its business growth strategy to match the times, yet they will still be chasing virality and organic growth overpaid strategies.
+Today the company is shifting its business growth strategy to match the times.
 At the beginning of 2020, BuzzFeed Founder & CEO Jonah Peretti announced new businesses that generate over $200 million in revenue and are growing at 40% year-on-year.
+In Q2 2021, BuzzFeed revenues grew 51% over the corresponding period last year, while content revenue increased 5% to $24.2 million, reflecting the recovery from the impact of COVID-19.

 Some of Buzzfeed's viral business growth strategies include a Media Network, TV content, and a focus on building global communities.
 These strategies will give Buzzfeed more control over its content, distribution, and algorithms to bring people more of what they love—giving a more personalized content experience.